centreon/centreon-broker/doc/user/architectures.rst

 On Central
 ^^^^^^^^^^

-In Centreon Web, go to Configuration *Centreon -> Centreon Broker -> Configuration*.
+In Centreon Web, go to Configuration *Centreon -> Pollers -> Broker configuration*.
 Click the add button and enter the following information:

 ==================== ==================